Rows: 28628 Columns: 3

 13.1 Building plots ups

-The gg in ggplot2 stands for the grammar of graphics,(H. Wickham 2009) and it’s a way to break down graphics (plots) into small pieces that can be discussed (hence grammar).
-We’ll take a look at this grammar via geoms (what kind of plot), aes (aesthetic choices), etc. For now, understand that this means we need to build up graphics/plots piece-by-piece and layer-by-layer.
+(aesthetic choices), etc. For now, understand that this means we need to build up graphics/plots piece-by-piece and layer-by-layer.
 This extends beyond code to how we code.
-No sense in putting lipstick on a pig.
 Plot often, and discard the useless ones.
 Take the time to pretty up your plot after you’re satisfied with the underlying data.

 13.2 Basic plotting

-ggplot2 uses geoms to specify what type of plot to create.
+to specify what type of plot to create.
 Different plots are used to tell different stories and have different strengths and weakness.
-We’ll explore these more in Visualizations for Env Chem, but for now we’ll focus on geom_point(), which simply plots data as points on an [x,y] coordinate.
-In other words, a scatter plot.
+We’ll explore these more in Visualizations for Env Chem, but for now we’ll focus on geom_point()

-Let’s plot our tided atr_data data:
+Let’s plot our tidied atr_data

 geom_point()

 Now let’s look at our result.
 What we see is a point for every recorded absorbance measurements from our ATR analysis.
 We can clearly see the spectra of the different plastics in our data, however they’re all coloured the same.
 This is because we’ve only specified the x and y values.
-As far as ggplot() is concerned, these are the only values that matter, but we know different.
+As far as ggplot()

-Fortunately you can pass multiple variables to different aes() options to enhance our plot.
-For instance, we can pass the sample variable, which specifies which sample a spectrum originates from, to the colour option:
+options to enhance our plot.
+For instance, we can pass the sample

 Now we have a legend which clearly specifies which points are associated with each sample.
 But now the points are too large, potentially masking certain peaks.
 We can adjust the size of each point as follows: